Skip to content

 To copy one of these examples into a development directory using the type of your choosing, run:

-gemini extensions new path/to/directory custom-commands
+gemini extensions new <path> [template]

 The gemini extensions link command will create a symbolic link from the extension installation directory to the development path.